-Full-time YouTubers often have a team, including an agent, manager, assistant...and all that.
-As a small content creator, your channel does not make enough money to pay for these teammates; however, you still require help.
+Full-time YouTubers often have a team, (agent, manager, assistant) that you can't afford as a small content creator; however, you still require help.
 Your first move should be finding a YouTube mentor, but how do you choose the right person to assist you in your online endeavors?

 A YouTube mentor can help you understand the YouTube algorithm, how to look at your analytics, and offer resources to enhance your content.